Bick95/CognitiveRobotics_Robo_Control/README.md

 ##### start.sh
 '''start.sh''' is not particularly important to the project, but is the script for running the training process on the [University's Peregrine cluster](https://www.rug.nl/society-business/centre-for-information-technology/research/services/hpc/facilities/peregrine-hpc-cluster).
-It has been attached for convenience of the developers.
+It has been attached and kept for convenience of the developers.

 ##### kukaGymEnv.py
 '''kukaGymEnv.py''' served as inspiration for designing our own Gym environment.
 It is copied from the example environments shipped with the Pybullet installation and kept for comparison.

+That's it.
+Have fun with the repository!